Table of Contents

 Note

-For iOS apps, if you want to access the app's private directory via iTunes or Finder file sharing, you need to add the UIFileSharingEnabled key to the Info.plist in the XCode project before packaging and set its value to YES:
+For iOS applications, if you want to access the application's private directory via iTunes or Finder file sharing, you need to add the UIFileSharingEnabled key to the XCode project's Info.plist before packaging and set the value to YES:

 alt text